• home

 Back at Rifugio Pradidali, the route leads behind the hut and through the rocks, climbing towards a pass that seems always just out of sight.
 The trail is rough, rocky, and after a long day of via ferrata (much of which was spent ascending and descending gullies) somewhat unending.

-Be sure to keep a close eye on the GPS here, as a second set of markers lead straight back all the way to a different high pass, when the route to Passo della Lede actually curves right for the final ascent— I had to backtrack about 10min, but my friend walked a full hour over the wrong pass before realising the error and it would be very easy to do!
+Be sure to keep a close eye on the GPS here, as a second set of markers lead straight back all the way to a different high pass, when the route to Passo della Lede actually curves right for the final ascent— I had to backtrack about 10min, but my friend walked a full hour over the wrong pass before realising the error, which would be easy to do!

 Alta Via 2 Italian Dolomites hiking via ferrata guide